Some links to some of my favourite makers, sites, blogs and suppliers.

 VK3YE — Peter Parker’s comprehensive Youtube channel, books and resources, Peter is the figurehead of the Melbourne QRP scene.

-N6QW — Pete Juliano from Soldersmoke turns out more excellent homebrew SSB rigs than anyone else on the planet.
+N6QW — Pete Juliano from Soldersmoke turns out more excellent homebrew SSB rigs in a month than most do in a lifetime.

 W6JL — Don is well known for combining CW and homebrew over many decades.